Sayan-Roy-729/olympic-history-analysis/README.md

 ---

 ## 📪Connect with me
-If you like my work then please give a star from your side.
+If you like my work then please give a ⭐ from your side.
 And you can connect with with on
 - [Linkedin](https://www.linkedin.com/in/sayanroy729)
 - [Email](rsayan553@gmail.com)